natantiston/grc-knowledge-base/02-Risk-Management/02-11-Risk-Ownership-Accountability-and-the-Three-Lines-Model.md

 - Position within the organizational structure.

 Clearly documenting risk ownership in the risk register improves accountability, supports governance, and ensures that no significant risks are left unmanaged.

+# Responsibility, Accountability, and Authority

+Successful risk management depends on clearly defining three related concepts:

+- Responsibility
+- Accountability
+- Authority

+Although these concepts are closely connected, they serve different purposes.

+## Responsibility

+Responsibility refers to the specific tasks or activities assigned to an individual or team.

+Examples include:

+- Performing risk assessments.
+- Implementing security controls.
+- Conducting vulnerability scans.
+- Reviewing compliance requirements.
+- Updating the risk register.
+- Monitoring Key Risk Indicators (KRIs).

+Multiple individuals may share responsibility for managing a particular risk.

+---

+## Accountability

+Accountability refers to the ultimate ownership of the outcome.

+The accountable individual ensures that:

+- Required activities are completed.
+- Risks remain within acceptable limits.
+- Controls are effective.
+- Issues are escalated when necessary.
+- Business objectives are protected.

+Unlike responsibility, accountability cannot be delegated.

+While others may perform the work, the accountable person remains answerable for the final outcome.

+---

+## Authority

+Authority is the formal power to make decisions and allocate resources.

+Without sufficient authority, a risk owner may be unable to:

+- Approve treatment plans.
+- Implement controls.
+- Assign responsibilities.
+- Escalate significant risks.
+- Allocate budgets.

+For this reason, organizations should assign risk ownership only to individuals who have the appropriate level of authority.

+---

+# The Three Lines Model

+One of the most widely recognized governance models for risk management is the **Three Lines Model**, published by the Institute of Internal Auditors (IIA).

+Previously known as the **Three Lines of Defense**, the updated model emphasizes collaboration rather than defense.

+The Three Lines Model helps organizations clearly define responsibilities for:

+- Managing risks.
+- Overseeing risks.
+- Providing independent assurance.

+This model strengthens governance by ensuring that risks are managed consistently while maintaining appropriate independence between operational activities and assurance functions.

+---

+# First Line – Operational Management

+The **First Line** consists of operational management and business functions.

+These are the people who perform the organization's daily activities and own the risks associated with their operations.

+Typical first-line responsibilities include:

+- Identifying risks.
+- Assessing operational risks.
+- Implementing controls.
+- Following policies and procedures.
+- Managing day-to-day risks.
+- Reporting incidents.
+- Maintaining business continuity.

+Examples of first-line functions include:

+- Information Technology.
+- Finance.
+- Human Resources.
+- Operations.
+- Procurement.
+- Customer Service.
+- Manufacturing.
+- Sales.

+The First Line owns and manages risks as part of normal business operations.

+---

+# Second Line – Risk Oversight and Compliance

+The **Second Line** provides guidance, oversight, and monitoring.

+Unlike the First Line, the Second Line generally does not own operational risks.

+Instead, it develops governance frameworks, establishes policies, monitors compliance, and advises management on risk-related matters.

+Examples of second-line functions include:

+- Enterprise Risk Management (ERM).
+- Governance, Risk, and Compliance (GRC).
+- Information Security Governance.
+- Compliance.
+- Privacy.
+- Quality Management.
+- Health and Safety.
+- Legal and Regulatory Affairs.

+Typical responsibilities include:

+- Developing risk management frameworks.
+- Monitoring compliance.
+- Reviewing risk assessments.
+- Advising business units.
+- Monitoring Key Risk Indicators (KRIs).
+- Reporting enterprise risks to leadership.

+The Second Line supports and oversees the First Line while helping ensure that risk management practices are applied consistently across the organization.

+---

+📊 **Diagram Placeholder**

+**Title:** The First and Second Lines of the Three Lines Model

+**Diagram Description:**

+Create a layered diagram with three horizontal sections.

+Display the first two sections as follows:

+**Top Layer**

+**Board of Directors & Executive Management**

+*(Provides governance and strategic oversight.)*

+↓

+**First Line – Operational Management**

+- Owns risks
+- Implements controls
+- Manages day-to-day operations
+- Reports incidents

+↓

+**Second Line – Risk & Compliance Functions**

+- Develops policies
+- Monitors compliance
+- Provides oversight
+- Advises management

+Leave space below for the **Third Line – Internal Audit**, which will be introduced in the next section of the lesson.

+Include the caption:

+*"The Three Lines Model separates operational risk management from oversight responsibilities while promoting collaboration and accountability."*

+---

+# Collaboration Between the First and Second Lines

+Although the First and Second Lines have different responsibilities, they must work together closely.

+For example:

+The Information Technology department (First Line) identifies a cybersecurity risk involving outdated software.

+The Information Security Governance or GRC team (Second Line):

+- Reviews the risk assessment.
+- Confirms alignment with organizational policies.
+- Advises on appropriate treatment options.
+- Monitors remediation progress.
+- Reports significant risks to executive management if necessary.

+This collaborative approach helps ensure that risks are managed consistently while maintaining effective governance and accountability throughout the organization.